timdime/dimegallery/blockparty.md

   * 1 swing per participant
   * Marshmallow and right-handed driver provided
   * Tee box will be on north end of the block, driving the marshmallow south
-  * Marshmallow must stop within the street to be eligible
+  * Marshmallow must stop within the street to be eligible for longest distance
 * Smoked Ribs & Salmon around 2pm -- Justin & Katrina (##60)
 * Kids Open Swim 🏊‍♂️  (please have adult supervision for your child), 2:30pm - 3:30pm -- Tim & Amanda (##56)
 * Bags Tournament 3:30pm -- Tim & Amanda (##56)